deakinshaun/VersatileController/README.md

 If your device does not support this, you can still use the 3 DoF rotational tracking.
 Changes required include:
 - Disable ARCore under the project settings (XR Plug-in Management).
 - Edit the VersatileControllerPrefab under the VersatileControllerAndroid/Prefabs/Resources folder in the Assets.
 Disable the UseAR checkbox.

+A relatively recent apk is included in the repository, so you can install this directly to your phone without needing to build the controller application.

 Acknowledgements
 ================